jsownz/personal-dictionary/README.md

 Possible integration of Flask or other UI.

-Formatting for locals outside of U.S.
+Formatting for locales outside of U.S.

 ## History